Identity Orchestration: how to manage identity in multi-cloud

 Each cloud provider uses its own policies, tools, and code.
 Because there’s no common language between them, managing identities and access becomes more difficult with each cloud used.

 As IAM becomes more complex, your cloud security becomes more tenuous.
 With an increased threat landscape, vulnerabilities are exposed.
 Managing identities, access, and governance consistently across multiple cloud environments — robustly and with minimal manual effort — becomes paramount.

 Identity fabric orchestrates identity silos across cloud platforms

 A critical part of adopting a multi-cloud strategy is managing the new identity silos that come with each cloud.
 A distributed identity solution equips you to manage identities and policies across multiple clouds consistently.
 This new distributed model is called Identity Orchestration.

-The Maverics multi-cloud identity orchestration platform manages identity systems across multiple clouds, on-premises, and as a hybrid of the two.
+The Maverics Identity Orchestration Platform manages identity systems across multiple clouds, on-premises, and as a hybrid of the two.
 It breaks vendor lock-in by decoupling apps from identity systems so you can easily move across clouds and identity providers.
-This new approach helps you manage a hybrid cloud strategy and multi-cloud strategy that scales.
+This new approach helps you manage a hybrid cloud strategy and a multi-cloud strategy that scales.

 Let’s look at a few examples of Identity Orchestration in action.

 Migrating your systems